 - Systemic complications

 - Potential complications related to general anesthetic

-Despite the potential complications of a tummy tuck, appropriate patient selection and optimization pre-operatively, through investigations and consultation with other medical services as needed, make a tummy tuck a well-tolerated surgery with high patient satisfaction.
+Despite the potential complications of a tummy tuck, Power Plastic Surgery completes rigorous patient selection procedures and optimizes operations accordingly, even consulting with other medical services as needed, to make a tummy tuck Toronto a well-tolerated surgery with high patient satisfaction.

 Are tummy tucks dangerous?

 It is important to understand the risks of a tummy tuck.
 If performed on a healthy non-smoker at an appropriate body weight, risks are low.
 Elective cosmetic surgery should not be performed if considered dangerous based on a patients medical conditions or lifestyle factors.

 You may experience temporary bloating or constipation due to pain medication after surgery, but it is unlikely for a tummy tuck to cause stomach issues.

 Can I walk after tummy tuck?